expo/expo/docs/pages/guides/setting-up-continuous-integration.md

 $ npx expo login --non-interactive -u <EXPO USERNAME>
 ```

-Alternatively you can generate an access token under your profile settings and set an environment variable named `EXPO_TOKEN` with it.
-After that you can skip whole login command.
+Alternatively, you can [generate an access token under your Expo account settings](https://docs.expo.io/accounts/programmatic-access/) and configure it as an environment variable named `EXPO_TOKEN`.

 ### Publish new builds